idriss-crypto/ts-library/readme.md

     public referralLink: string;
 }
 ```
 The referral link can be used to acquire IDriss points and can be viewed on our [dashboard](https://www.idriss.xyz/dashboard).
-More information on this [here](https://docs.idriss.xyz/guides/for-users/rewards-system).
+More information on this can be found [here](https://docs.idriss.xyz/contributor-guides/reward-system).

 Example: